Last Updated on June 19, 2021 by Grow with Bovees

-Step 1: Start by removing the seeds and throw them out in a regular trash can.
-This is a very important step since there is no heat to kill the seeds.
-And if you neglect it, the seeds will germinate in the pile.
+Step 1: If there are weeds included in your compost ingredients, start by removing the seeds and throw them out in a regular trash can.
+This is a very important step since there is no heat to kill these seeds.
+And if you neglect it, the seeds can germinate in the pile.

 Even so, since we are not using heat, this process is likely to take a few months and maybe up to a year.
 The time period is heavily dependent on the carbon to nitrogen ratio and the amount of dampness in the compost pile plus the weather conditions outside of it.
 Some grass clippings or used paper towels, or even used coffee filter papers can be added to speed the process if necessary.

-Step 3: Make sure pieces of peels and/or fruit are buried in the middle of the compost pile.
-You can even give them a little nudge wearing gloves or with a small shovel.
+Step 3: Make sure pieces of orange peels and/or fruit are buried in the middle of the compost pile.
+You can even give them a little nudge wearing gloves or with a composting tool or a small shovel.
 This way, the smell becomes weak and insects and pests stay away from your bin.

 The Acidity Factor Of Orange Peels

 While it is true that it can be a problem, the operative part here is the “can be”.
 You can easily deal with the problem if you maintain a balanced bin and include things like stale bread, grass clippings, etc. Once you have that in place, the compost spread of the soil will not contain that level of acidity.